Skin aging is a major challenge in todays life.

 - Kapha’s skin is thick, oily, soft, and cool to touch.
 They tend to develop wrinkles much later in life than Vata or Pitta type.

-Anti-aging Skin care products and Ayurveda
+Skin aging and anti-aging Skin care products in Ayurveda

 The formulation of anti-aging (Vayasthapana) cosmetic products and their usage by the ancient Indians were based on the availability of natural resources, seasons, daily routine, and the nature of the body humor i.e Kapha, Pitta, and Vata.